zowe/docs-site/docs/extend/packaging-zos-extensions.md

   * **`number`**: You may create multiple packages in the same branch.
 This is the sequential number of the current package.
   * **`commitHash`**: This is the commit hash of the package that can be used to match the exact source code in the repository.
 Zowe core components usually use `git rev-parse --verify HEAD` to retrieve the commit hash.
   * **`timestamp`**: This is the UNIX timestamp when the package is created.
-- **`commands`**: This field is a high level of several subfields to define actions that should be taken when the component is installed, configured, started, or tested.
+- **`commands`**: This defines actions that should be taken when the component is installed, configured, started, or tested.
+You must issue this command with one or more subfields as listed below.
+For example, `commands.install`.
 All subfields are optional and usually should point to a USS command or script.
   * **`install`**: This defines extra steps when installing this component.
 It will be automatically executed if you install your component with the `<RUNTIME_DIR>/bin/zowe-install-component.sh` utility tool.
   * **`configureInstance`**: This defines extra steps when configuring the component for a Zowe instance.
 It will be automatically executed if you configure your component with the `<RUNTIME_DIR>/bin/zowe-configure-component.sh` utility tool.
   * **`validate`**: This defines extra validations that the component requires other than global validations.
 It is for runtime purpose, and will be automatically executed each time Zowe is started.